 How big are your boats?

-Both of our boats, Blue Dolphin and Blue Dolphin II are 65′ deluxe catamarans designed by America’s Cup designers and engineers Morrelli & Melvin.
-There are large male and female restrooms, and a top deck for a 360 degree view, perfect for sightseeing.
+We have two large vessels, Blue Dolphin and Blue Dolphin II are 65′ deluxe catamarans designed by America’s Cup designers and engineers Morrelli & Melvin.
+They include large male and female restrooms and a top deck for a 360 degree view, perfect for sightseeing.

 Where do your tours depart from?